GrantCulbertson/kenyon-car-connect/README.md

    - Run `kenyon_car_connect.sql` on your MariaDB instance to generate the data-tables for this program.
    - Update the database connection settings in `db.js`.

+4. Update the ENV file:
+   - Update API keys as needed (google & brevo).
+   - Set JWT secret password to whatever you like.
+   - Configure database username & password to be used in db.js to access your database.

-4. Start the application:
+6. Start the application:
    ```bash
    make
    ```

-5. Visit the application in your browser at `http://localhost:5000`.
+7. Visit the application in your browser at `http://localhost:5000`.

 ---